MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/index.md

 This
 section provides guidelines for supporting worldwide customers who use English content and for streamlining localization and machine translation.
-You’ll find a few exceptions to general Microsoft voice and style guidance.
+You'll find a few exceptions to general Microsoft voice and style guidance.
 This section covers:

   - [Writing tips](~/global-communications/writing-tips.md)